JOULifestyle/task-app/docs/README.md

-# My Executive Assistant App Documentation
+# My Executive Assistant App Documentation-- By Israel Olasehinde with Kilocode.ai

 This is a full-stack Task Management App with a strong focus on the backend.
 It features a **Node.js + Express.js** REST API that powers a React + Tailwind frontend.
 The backend handles task operations including creation, editing, deletion, and retrieving.